evanmascitti/soilmesh/README.md

 because the mesh processing is very specific to my project, and it is not likely anyone else would need to use the functions in this package.
 I do plan to publish **diRtscience** on CRAN, so I want to be a good curator of that package and keep my niche stuff out of it.
+I plan to add more functions for auto-aligning meshes so there is zero point-and-click in the pipeline.